Rarstyak/odin-ruby-chess/README.md

 white

 white start

+board should have is_check?(:white/:black) board can also have is_checkmate?(:white/:black) by seeing if all legal king moves have is_check? -> pass a new_board with the placements

 should board or game contain move history? should board actually contain the pieces in cells? or should pieces have cell coor?